 This is a non-experiential program.
 There are no internships, laboratories, field work, or hands on work with cannabis as part of this curriculum and program.

 The program includes a scientific exploration of two distinct sets of cannabis-based products.
 The first group is the CBD-dominant hemp-based products that are not psychoactive, are legal in all fifty U.S. states, and are being integrated increasingly into the dietary supplement industry.
 The second set of products are medical and recreational THC-dominant cannabis products that are psychoactive, regulated more strictly than hemp-based products, and mostly available through a limited number of licensed dispensaries.
-The program examines the science behind cannabis and explores the evidence for therapeutic benefits and risks, considerations in product design for both types of cannabis-based products.
+The program examines the science behind cannabis and explores the evidence for therapeutic benefits and risks, and considerations in product design for both types of cannabis-based products.
 Discussion of dispensary practices and quality assurance emphasize CBD-dominant hemp-based products.

 With regards to CBD-dominant hemp-based products, students including complementary and integrative health (CIH) practitioners will learn how to assess products on the market and safely and appropriately recommend those that are well-designed and meet quality control standards.
 Students interested in product design or other work in the dietary supplement industry, will learn the principles of formulation and quality assurance for purposes of evaluating existing products and product development.

 This program is designed to serve students with and without a background in science or medicine.
 Courses are designed to scaffold learning, knowledge, and skills in ways that meet students’ prior educational levels in the sciences.
 Courses and instruction are also designed to respect and incorporate students’ workplace experiences, and to build upon them and enrich the course for others.
 This is an intentional design element for all of MUIH’s programs, in which pre-requisite knowledge, skills, and courses are built into the first-year curriculum of all programs, and with very few exceptions no prerequisite knowledge or credentials in the field are required for admission to MUIH’s programs.
 MUIH’s other science-based graduate programs in herbal medicine routinely admit new students with little to no experience in these fields, and the prerequisite science knowledge and skills are imparted through specific courses or basic concepts intentionally woven through the curriculum.
 This design element is consistent to MUIH’s overall philosophy of curriculum design.

 The Post-Baccalaureate Certificate in Cannabis Science is a graduate program, which differs from training programs offered in the field.
 Through this graduate-level academic program students will also gain the foundational skills that employers seek and that can establish them as leaders in their field, and which are not typically provided by non-credit training programs.
 This includes skills such as critical thinking, problem solving, and research literacy.
 Click here for a description of the added value of a graduate program.